ydb-platform/ydb-kubernetes-operator/README.md

 # YDB Kubernetes Operator

-The YDB Kubernetes operator deploys and manages YDB resources on a Kubernetes cluster.
+The YDB Kubernetes operator deploys and manages YDB resources in a Kubernetes cluster.

 ## Prerequisites